vendramin/roots/README.md

 rank8/
 ```
 There also logfiles are saved.
 To obtain the data corresponding, say, to
-tank two braidings, one uses the file ```rank2.g```.
+rank two braidings, one needs to use the file ```rank2.g```.
 Similarly,
-there are scripts for generating data for other ranks.
+there are scripts for generating data for other ranks up to eight.

 ## Rank two examples